spesmilo/electrum-plugins/README.md

 This repository serves as an example for external plugins.
 It contains code for a simple plugin that creates a virtual keyboard in the Qt GUI of Electrum.

+## Publishing a plugin as .zip file

+In order to publish an external plugin, fork this directory and use the `contrib/make_plugin` script in the electrum repository.

+`./contrib/make_plugin <plugin_directory>`

+It will create a plugin file named `yourplugin-version.zip`, where `version` is set in `manifest.json` of the plugin.

+This file needs to be added to you the plugins directory of your electrum installation.

-## Adding an external plugin to Electrum
+## External directory plugin

-In order to add this plugin to Electrum, add the zip file to your `/opt/electrum_plugins` directory.
+If you are running an Electrum binary (Appimage, MacOS), you will not have access to your plugins directory.
+In that case, you may create a `/opt/electrum_plugins` directory on your system.
 That directory and the file it contains must be owned by root, and they must not be user writeable.

 Example:
 ```